therustymate/NGP/README.md

 2. **Limitations in Evading Memory-Based Detection (EDR)**
 * Runtime behaviors such as API calls, RWX (Read/Write/Execute) memory allocations, and code injections are monitored by modern EDR solutions.
 * System calls like `VirtualAlloc`, `WriteProcessMemory`, `CreateRemoteThread`, and `NtResumeThread` are vulnerable to behavioral detection.
-* While NGP can hide some activities using ROP techniques, **(EDR-evasive NGP is still under development)**, full evasion of dynamic detection remains difficult.

 3. **Instability Due to Legitimate File Changes**
 * Updates or patches to system files change fragment offsets, causing assembly failures or malfunctions.